landelare/ue5coro/Docs/Threading.md

 FAwaitableSemaphore objects are immovable.
 Use smart pointers if moves/copies are required.

+FAwaitableSemaphore supports expedited cancellation.
+Cancellations are processed on the same kind of named thread as the one that called Cancel().

 ### FAwaitableSemaphore::FAwaitableSemaphore(int Capacity = 1, int InitialCount = 1)